Max Health Institute & Physiotherapy

 Anna is an exercise enthusiast, an academic, worldwide traveler, and a leader with a resilient mindset.
 Her defining quality is her persistent hard work which has defined the achievements that she has accomplished to date.

-Born and raised in Fredericton, Anna graduated top of her class among in the Bachelor of Science in Kinesiology program from the University of New Brunswick in 2018.
+Born and raised in Fredericton, Anna graduated top of her class in the Bachelor of Science in Kinesiology program from the University of New Brunswick in 2018.
 After graduation Anna worked as the lead research coordinator for the Cardiometabolic Exercise and Lifestyle Laboratory (CELLab) at UNB to implement an older adult fall prevention exercise program in New Brunswick.
 The following year she returned to Australia, where she had previously completed a UNB Study Abroad term in 2017 in Melbourne, to work as a personal trainer in three different gyms.

 Anna strongly believes in empowering her clients to take ownership of their health and fitness.
 She works with clients to create an individualized plan to achieve their goals and to prevent illness, disease, and/or disability.
-For clients who are currently experiencing acute or chronic conditions, Anna is passionate about working them to create a proper rehabilitation plan.
+For clients who are currently experiencing acute or chronic conditions, Anna is passionate about working with them to create a proper rehabilitation plan.

 Anna has extensive experience working with the aging population through her previous employment, volunteerism, and physio placements, and absolutely loves to work with individuals to help combat the challenges that often present with aging.
 She is a firm believer that one’s age does not define their functional ability and that many of the risk factors for chronic conditions are, in fact, modifiable.